Marlins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 - The Marlins have been underdogs four times over their past 10 games and lost every one of those contests.

-- When it comes to the over/under, the Marlins and their opponents are 6-4-0 in their last 10 games.
+- When it comes to the over/under, the Marlins and their foes are 7-3-0 in their last 10 contests.

 Explore More About This Game